-In this section, we present the design of our decomposed VMM for BG/P. We start with a very brief overview of the BG/P supercomputer: the basic building block of BG/P is a compute node, which is composed of an embedded quadcore PowerPC, five networks, a DDR2 controller, and either 2 or 4 GB of RAM, integrated into a system-on-a-chip (Figure 1).
-One of the large BG/P configurations is a 256-rack system of 2 mid-planes each, which, in turn, comprise 16 node cards with 32 nodes each, totaling over 1 million cores and 1 Petabyte of RAM.
+In this section, we present the design of our decomposed VMM for BG/P. We start with a very brief overview of the BG/P supercomputer: The basic building block of BG/P is a compute node, which is composed of an embedded quad-core PowerPC, five networks, a DDR2 controller, and either 2 or 4 GB of RAM, integrated into a system-on-a-chip (Figure 1).
+One of the largest BG/P configurations is a 256-rack system of 2 mid-planes each, which, in turn, comprise 16 node cards with 32 nodes each, totaling over 1 million cores and 1 Petabyte of RAM.
 BG/P features three key communication networks, a torus and a collective interconnect, and an external 10GE Ethernet network on I/O nodes.

-Figure 1: Blue Gene/P Compute Node Card
+Figure 1.
+Blue Gene/P Compute Node Card

 The basic architecture of our VMM is illustrated in Figure 2.
-We use an enhanced version of the L4 μ -kernel as privileged supercomputer kernel [24].
-Our BG/P implementation uses a recent L4 version named L4Ka::Pistachio [19].
-Traditional hypervisors such as Xen [29] or VMware [2] virtualization-only approaches in the sense that they provide virtual hardware - virtual CPUs, memory, disks, networks, etc. - as first class abstractions.
+We use an enhanced version of the L4 $\mu$ kernel as privileged supercomputer kernel [25].
+Our BG/P implementation uses a recent L4 version named L4Ka::Pistachio [20].
+Traditional hypervisors such as Xen [31] or VMware [2] are virtualization-only approaches in the sense that they provide virtual hardware - virtual CPUs, memory, disks, networks, etc. - as first class abstractions.
 L4 is different in that it offers a limited set of OS abstractions to enforce safe and secure execution: threads, address spaces and inter-process communication (IPC).
-Those abstractions are low-level enough for constructing an efficient virtualization layer atop, as has been demonstrated on commodity systems [11, 23].
+Those abstractions are low-level enough for constructing an efficient virtualization layer atop, as has been demonstrated on commodity systems [12, 24].

-While L4 provides core primitives, the actual VMM functionality is implemented as a user-level application outside of the privileged kernel.
-The basic mechanics of such an L4-based VMM is as follows: L4 merely acts as a safe messaging system propagating sensitive guest instructions to a user-level VMM.
+Figure 2.
+A $\mu$ -kernel based VMM virtualizing BG/P cores and interconnects safe messaging system propagating sensitive guest instructions to a user-level VMM.
 That VMM, in turn, decodes the instruction and emulates it appropriately, and then responds with a fault reply message that instructs L4 to update the guest VM's context and then to resume guest VM execution.